 Figure 1.
-Localization of IgM H-chain at peri-nuclear space, endoplasmic reticulum and cell surface of HDAC2(-/-) DT40 mutants.
+Localization of IgM H-chain at peri-nuclear space, endoplasmic reticulum and cell surface of HDAC2(-/-) DT40 mutants

 HDAC2(-/-) mutant cells were collected at the early stage of cultivation.
 Immuno-electron microscopy using anti-chicken IgM H-chain antiserum was carried out.
 A) Immuno-electron microscopy after treatment without saponin.
-B) \sim E) Immuno-electron microscopy after treatment with saponin.
-Arrows P, E and S indicate positive signals of IgM H-chain proteins localized at the peri-nuclear space, endoplasmic reticulum and cell surface, respectively.
+B) $\sim$ E) Immuno-electron microscopy after treatment with saponin.
+Arrows P, E and S indicate positive signals of IgM H-chain proteins localized at peri-nuclear space, endoplasmic reticulum and surface, respectively.

 Figure 2.
-Localization of IgM H-chain at peri-nuclear space of HDAC2(-/-) DT40 mutants.
+Localization of IgM H-chain at peri-nuclear space of HDAC2(-/-) DT40 mutants

 HDAC2(-/-) mutant cells were collected at the early stage of cultivation, and immuno-electron microscopy using anti-chicken IgM H-chain antiserum was carried out.
-A) and B) Immuno-electron microscopy of two individual mutant cells.
+A) and B) Immuno-electron microscopy of two individual single mutant cells.
 D) and E) Enlarged versions of parts indicated by arrows in A) and B), respectively.
-C) and F) Enlarged versions of immuno-electron microscopy of the peri-nuclear space of one DT40 cell and another HDAC2(-/-) mutant cell, respectively.
-Accumulated IgM H-chain proteins were observed in the peri-nuclear space (indicated by arrows) of all HDAC2(-/-) mutant cells.
+C) and F) Enlarged versions of immuno-electron microscopy of peri-nuclear space of one DT40 cell and another HDAC2(-/-) mutant cell, respectively.
+Accumulated IgM H-chain proteins were observed in peri-nuclear space (indicated by arrows) of all HDAC2(-/-) mutant cells.

 Figure 3.
-Localization of IgM H-chain at peri-nuclear space of HDAC2(-/-) DT40 mutants at early and later stages of cultivation.
+Localization of IgM H-chain at peri-nuclear space of HDAC2(-/-) DT40 mutants at early and late stages of cultivation

-HDAC2(-/-) mutant cells were collected at the early (E) and later (L) stages of cultivation, and immuno-electron microscopy using anti-chicken IgM H-chain antiserum was carried out.
+HDAC2(-/-) mutant cells were collected at the early (E) and late (L) stages of cultivation, and immuno-electron microscopy using anti-chicken IgM H-chain antiserum was carried out.
 A) Immuno-electron microscopy of one HDAC2(-/-) mutant cell at the early cultivation stage.
 B) and C) Enlarged versions of parts indicated by arrows b and c in A).
-D), G) and J) Immuno-electron microscopy of three independent HDAC2(-/-) mutant cells at the later cultivation stage.
+D), G) and J) Immuno-electron microscopy of three independent HDAC2(-/-) mutant cells at the late cultivation stage.
 E), F), H), I) and K) Enlarged versions of parts indicated by arrows e, f, h, i and k in D), G) and J).
 The mutant cell in G) was identical with that of Ref.
-47. Accumulated IgM H-chain proteins were observed in the peri-nuclear space of all HDAC2(-/-) mutant cells at the early and later cultivation stages.
+47. Accumulated IgM H-chain proteins were observed in peri-nuclear space of all HDAC2(-/-) mutant cells at the early and late cultivation stages.

 Figure 4.
-Localization of IgM H-chain at peri-nuclear space, and a model of signal transduction concerning accumulated IgM H- and L-chains to chromatin structure in HDAC2(-/-) DT40 mutants during continuous cultivation.
+Localization of IgM H-chain at peri-nuclear space, and a model for signal transduction on accumulated IgM H- and L-chains to chromatin structure in HDAC2(-/-) DT40 mutants

-Left panel: Localization of IgM H-chain proteins.
-A portion of the peri-nuclear space (where IgM H-chain proteins were accumulated) of the HDAC2(-/-) mutant cell (indicated by an arrow P at lower position in Figure 1C) was reversely enlarged.
-Right panel: A model of signal transduction concerning the accumulation of IgM H- and L-chains to the chromatin.
-Signal concerning artificially accumulated IgM H- and L-chains in the peri-nuclear space of the HDAC2(-/-) mutant cell was repeatedly transmitted to the chromatin structure, followed by unbalanced response to the signal and its convergence to various specific genes (such as Pax5, Aiolos, EBF1, OBF1, etc.) in individual mutant clones.
+Left panel: A portion of peri-nuclear space (where IgM H-chain proteins were accumulated) of the HDAC2(-/-) mutant cell (indicated by an arrow P at lower position in Figure 1C) was reversely enlarged.
+Right panel: Signal concerning artificially accumulated IgM H- and L-chains in peri-nuclear space of the HDAC2(-/-) mutant cell was repeatedly transmitted to chromatin structure, followed by unbalanced response for the signal and its convergence to various particular genes in individual mutant clones.
 ECRR/ECRS: environment change recognition receptor/site.
 4C machinery: chromatin conformation change complex (4C) machinery.

 Figure 5.
-Summary of alterations in mRNA (gene expression/transcription) levels, acetylation levels of specific Lys residues of histone H3, and chromatin structure of proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes in individual clones of HDAC2(-/-) DT40 mutants during continuous cultivation.
+Summary on alterations in mRNA levels, acetylation levels of particular Lys residues of histone H3, and chromatin structure of proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes in individual clones of HDAC2(-/-) DT40 mutants during cultivation